Official: Masks frustrating, but country can get past them

 “We want to choose for our children, whether it be the vaccine, whether it be a mask,” Terei said in advance of the protest.
 “These are my kids.
 I do not co-parent with the school board and I do not co-parent with the CDC.”

-The number of hospitalized patients statewide crossed 2,000 on Friday, the highest since late February, and stood at just over 2,400 on Monday.
-Intensive care unit occupancy has also been trending up and was 82.9% of capacity on Monday, according to state officials.
+The number of hospitalized patients statewide crossed above 2,400 on Monday, the highest since late February.
+Intensive care unit occupancy has also been trending up and was at 83% of capacity on Monday, according to state officials.

-Georgia recorded more than 2,500 new positive tests for the virus Friday, part of a generally steady upward climb in cases since late June.
+Georgia is averaging more than 3,000 positive tests a day, a steady upward climb in cases since late June.
 The vast majority of the new infections are among those who are unvaccinated.

+The share of positive molecular tests on Monday shot above 21%, a level that experts say indicates many infections are going undetected because of a lack of testing.
+Monday's level is equal to the worst days for positivity in early January, just before Georgia hit its peaks for cases and hospitalizations, and could indicate a further rapid run-up in cases is on the way.

 The state said in the last two weeks, infections have tripled and hospitalizations have increased by 50%.
 Deaths have risen by 18%, but usually lag behind when people get infected or enter the hospital.